CLEVELAND — It was all about the Texas Rangers on Sunday at Progressive Field.

 Practically all of Texas’ hitters looked impressive against McAllister, who allowed seven runs on 11 hits over five innings.

 “Zach didn’t have very good stuff today,” Acta said.
 “His breaking ball wasn’t very sharp.
 He was just throwing it up there.

 “Obviously, that’s the wrong team not to bring your A-game against.”

 “You have to have your best stuff against that lineup,” McAllister said.

 Though he looked like a strong candidate for a rotation spot in 2013, McAllister has struggled as of late.
 Since going 4-1 with a 3.18 ERA over his first 10 starts, the right-hander is 1-4 and has allowed five or more runs in four of his last seven outings.

 “He’s still a work in progress, especially with the secondary stuff,” Acta said.
 “But we still like what he brings to the table.”

 Rangers starter Derek Holland brought plenty to the table against an inexperienced Cleveland lineup that included six players who were not on the team’s Opening Day roster.

-The left-hander allowed two runs — both on Carlos Santana’s homer in the third — on seven hits, while striking out six over seven innings.
+The left-hander allowed two runs — all on Carlos Santana’s homer in the third — on seven hits, while striking out six over seven innings.

 The Indians were on the verge of falling into a tie with Minnesota for the worst record in the AL, but the Twins also lost.